 Keyword research is key to finding the best articles: Searching for “1920s fashion history” won’t yield many results or very good ones.
-Searching for “clothing,” “clothes,” “costume,” “wardrobe”, “dress”, “suits”, “hats” “beauty” ect will give you better results BUT you still need to narrow them down.
-You can try adding the decade to the search ie “1920s” but also try “1921” “1922” “1923” etc. Articles will often include exact years not general decades, especially in older documents.
-For original sources try adjusting the publication year to the decade you are researching plus a few years.
+Searching for “clothing,” “clothes,” “costume,” “wardrobe”, “dress”, “suits”, “hats” “beauty” etc. will give you better results, BUT you still need to narrow them down.
+You can try adding the decade to the search ie “1920s” but also try “1921” “1922” “1923” etc. Articles will often include exact years, not general decades, especially in older documents.
+For original sources, try adjusting the publication year to the decade you are researching plus a few years.
 For 1920s, narrow your years to 1919-1932.
-Articles published shortly after the decade ends are usually about fashions of the recent past not necessarily the publication year.
+Articles published shortly after the decade ends are usually about fashions of the recent past, not necessarily the publication year.

-What catalogs are best for are women’s morning and afternoon dresses, lingerie, shoes, men’s work clothes, suit, shoes and kids and teens clothes.
+What catalogs are best for is women’s morning and afternoon dresses, lingerie, shoes, men’s work clothes, suit, shoes, and kids’ and teens’ clothes.
 What they lack are evening wear, wedding clothes, men’s hats, and specialty uniforms.
 Some trendy clothes like Zoot Suits in the 1940s will also not be in catalogs.
-Menswear prior to the mid 20s was also not well cataloged.
+Menswear prior to the mid ’20s was also not well cataloged.
 Most men still went to their own tailors and haberdashers for clothing and hats.
-Menswear in catalogs sold underwear, shoes and sport clothing.
+Menswear in catalogs sold underwear, shoes, and sport clothing.

 Despite the lack of good information that pops up in search results there are a number of good websites to find books and articles online:

-http://www.gutenberg.org – Google’s project to digitize books in universities holdings.
-I have the worst time using the search feature but occasionally you can find some great stuff.
-Try searching http://books.google.com/ too for your “keywords.”
+Project Gutenberg – Google’s project to digitize books in universities’ holdings.
+I have the worst time using the search feature, but occasionally you can find some great stuff.
+Try searching Books.Google.com too for your “keywords.”
 The search will bring up excerpts from books both in the Gutenberg collection as well as current books that publishers allow text searches.
-Google books do link to some sources where the book is for sale online or in a library but I often find better results by searching the title and author in a web search.
+Google books do link to some sources where the book is for sale online or in a library, but I often find better results by searching the title and author in a web search.

 archive.org – Another goldmine of information, when you can find it.
 Not the easiest to search.
 It also only has books that are out of copyright which roughly means books prior to 1923.
 They have video and audio too which is fun to watch/listen.

-http://memory.loc.gov/ammem/index.html – When you need photos to illustrate your research the Library of Congress is a good site.
+American Memory from the Library of Congress – When you need photos to illustrate your research, the Library of Congress is a good site.
 It’s a giant database of photos and historical documents that, although organized well, will still leave you searching page by page for the best images.
 You can narrow your search by date and topic, but after that, you might want to expand your search back to just topic for some photos you might have missed.
 I always find new images every time I search.

 Some blogs are full of images, all out of copyright, with links back to the listing.
-Try shorpy.com and http://sydneyflapper.tumblr.com/ (mostly 1920s/30s) Pinterest.com is also another good source of finding pictures.
+Try Shorpy and SydneyFlapper (mostly 1920s/30s).
+Pinterest is also another good source of finding pictures.
 Copyright status is always “iffy” on Pinterest.
 For school projects, you can use almost anything.
 Copyright law is a complicated beast.
 That is a topic for another post entirely.

 Fashion History Websites: